Hive-Systems/pyfair/docs/calculation_details.rst

     Derivation
     ~~~~~~~~~~
-    Supplied directly, or the row sum of the Secondary Loss Event
+    Supplied directly, or the rowwise sum of 1) the Secondary Loss Event
-    Frequency and Secondary Loss Event Magnitude vectors multiplied
+    Frequency vector and 2) the Secondary Loss Event Magnitude vector
-    together on an entrywise basis.
+    multiplied together on an elementwise basis.

     .. math::